Little Mosque on the Prairie: Critical reception

-Canadian writer and producer Ken Finkleman (best known for his CBC series The Newsroom) criticized the show's sunny outlook.
+Canadian writer and producer Ken Finkleman, who is best known for his CBC series The Newsroom, criticized the show's sunny outlook.
 "There’s deep confusion and racism about the place of Islam in the Western world and it’s the thing that’s broiling up under everything in the world, and the show presents this world where everything is happy."

 The Los Angeles Times wrote: "'Mosque' was conceived in the wake of the 2005 Danish Muhammad cartoon crisis by producer Mary Darling, her husband, Clark Donnelly, and writer Zarqa Nawaz when they met at the Banff Television Festival.
 The basic premise was: What would it look like if a Muslim born and raised in Canada became an imam?"

-In regards to the program's initially not being shown in the United States, the Los Angeles Times said: "The genius of 'Mosque' is that the characters resonate with viewers all over the world.
-The show is broadcast in 83 countries, including the United Arab Emirates and Turkey; the format was sold to 20th Century Fox in 2008 for a U.S. remake but nothing came of it.
+In regard to the program's initially never been shown in the U.S., the Los Angeles Times stated: "The genius of 'Mosque' is that the characters resonate with viewers all over the world.
+The show is broadcast in 83 countries, including the United Arab Emirates and Turkey; the format was sold to 20th Century Fox in 2008 for an American remake but nothing came of it.
 Nawaz's explanation: 'We didn't have 9/11, and we have a public broadcaster.
 9/11 affected the American psyche in a major way, and you have to be sensitive to that.'"